Ntsika-Ngilane-dev/SDFPP_20205_Ntsika_Ngilane_Portfolio/README.md

 # Ntsika Ngilane Resume Website

-This is a personal resume website built as part of the SDF Resume Project challenge.

-## 📌 Features

-- Fully responsive HTML/CSS website based on Figma design
+A pixel-perfect resume website built with semantic HTML5 and CSS, based on a Figma design.
-- Project and skill details pulled directly from my GitHub
-- Clean semantic HTML5 structure
-- Styled with custom CSS (no frameworks)

-## 🛠️ Technologies Used
+## Features

-- HTML5
-- CSS3
-- GitHub (for version control)
+- Fully responsive layout using Flexbox and Grid where needed
+- Matching Figma design in color, spacing, font, and section structure
+- GitHub projects integrated into the layout with semantic markup

-## 📂 How to Run
+## How to Use

-1. Download or clone the repository.
+1. Download and unzip the folder.
 2. Open `index.html` in your browser.

-## 🙋 Contact
+## Contact

-Ntsika Ngilane
+**Ntsika Ngilane**

 📞 +27 81 674 5941